microsoft/featurebits/README.md

 FeatureBits is a feature toggling system meant to support multiple platforms.

+## How to use
+A better usage story is coming in the next few days as we publish the packages to the public NuGet feed.
+Currently they're only published to a private feed of the original team.

+## I can't wait!
+What if I want to use it now?
+The easiest way to use FeatureBits right now is to create a new SQL DB and use `Update-Database` on the FeatureBits.Data project.
+This will create your initial DB.
+From there, add some feature bits definitions in the FeatureBitDefinitions table (The CLI won't be very usable until we get the public NuGet package published - that's why we're recommending updating the DB directly).
+Next, in your code, create Features.cs, which contains an enum corresponding to each of your feature bit Ids.
+Now download the source code for FeatureBits and compile the solution.
+You can then reference the generated assembly, `FeatureBits.Core`, to include in your project.
+Instantiate in instance of `FeatureBitEvaluator` with the appropriate SQL connection string and you should then be able to use code like `if (_evaluator.IsEnabled(Features.ExportAccess, CurrentPermissionLevel))` to determine whether a feature is "on" or "off".

+## What are the different kinds of FeatureBitDefinitions?
+1) On/Off (column OnOff) - if (and only if) no other columns are populated, then the OnOff column determines whether the feature is on or off.
+2) ExcludedEnvironments - Attempts to read the `ASPNETCORE_ENVIRONMENT` environment variable to determine whether the bit should be on or off.
+3) MinimumAllowedPermissionLevel - If the user's permission level (as uniquely determine by your application) is greater than or equal to a certain integer value, then the feature bit is "on".
+4) ExactAllowedPermissionLevel - Same as the last one, but the user's permission level must exactly match (equals).

+You can also take a look at the file `FeatureBitEvaluatorTests.cs` to see how the different kinds of feature bit definitions are used.

+Other feature bit definitions are in the works.

 ## Features (no pun intended)
 * FeatureBits can be used in .NET Core, and via your own Web API, through TypeScript/Angular.
 Currently supports SQL Server, Azure SQL Database, and Azure Data Tables on the back end.